-On Die Termination (ODT) is a feature that allows a DRAM to turn on/off termination resistance for each DQ, DQS/DQS, RDQS/RDQS and DM signal for x8 configurations via the ODT control pin.
+On Die Termination (ODT) is a feature that allows a DRAM to turn on/off termination resistance for each DQ, DQS/DQS, RDQS/RDQS configurations via the ODT control pin.

 The ODT feature is designed to improve signal integrity of the memory channel by allowing the DRAM controller to independently turn on/off termination resistance for any or all DRAM devices.